 The legal guild is being replaced by a more client-centric, accessible (24/7/365), technology-enabled, process driven, knowledge management based, cost-effective, collaborative, agile and global delivery model.

 In today’s demanding market your clients have more choices than they can handle, and they expect you court to them immediately.
-Law offices that respond quickly and through modern and convenient means will win client business and loyalty far more frequently than those who fail to modernize and adapt.
+Law offices that respond quickly and through modern and convenient means will win client business and loyalty far more frequently than those who fail to modernise and adapt.

 So, if the bottom line is fast response, exactly how fast do you need to respond?
 The answer may surprise you.
 Responding to an inquiry from a potential client 30 minutes after they contact you versus five minutes after they contact you means you are 100 times less likely to secure them.